-Comprised of two modified 40’ shipping containers, this tactical training structure has been set up as mock residential space consisting of two bedrooms, a bathroom, kitchen, dining room, foyer , laundry area, hallways and internal/external doorways, allowing for a variety of scenarios for active shooter, force on force and tactics training.
+Comprised of two modified 40’ storage containers, this tactical training structure has been set up as a mock residential space consisting of two bedrooms, a bathroom, kitchen, dining room, foyer, laundry area, hallways and internal/external doorway allowing for a variety of scenarios for an active shooter, force on force and tactics training.
 It has a total of 688 square feet of space.
-This will be used for police, SWAT and non live fire training.
+This will be used for police, SWAT, and non-live fire training.

 Bank/Retail Shoot House/Training Facility

 Constructed of two modified 20’ shipping containers, this structure is 344 square feet of training space.
-There are four separate rooms consisting a lobby area, open office with teller window, private office and a vault with door.
+There are four separate rooms consisting of a lobby area, an open office with a teller window, a private office, and a vault with a door.
 The shipping containers have been modified to create window and door frames.
-It will be used in hostage simulations as well as non live fire training providing the departments with safe and realistic training.
+It will be used in hostage simulations as well as non-live fire training providing the departments with safe and realistic training.